 Medical Scientist Training Program

-The Mayo Clinic Medical Scientist Training Program (MSTP) prepares M.D.-Ph.D. students to translate scientific discoveries into applications that improve patient care.
+The Mayo Clinic Medical Scientist Training Program (MSTP) is an M.D.-Ph.D. training program that prepares students to translate scientific discoveries into applications that improve patient care.

-The M.D.-Ph.D.
-Program, offered by Mayo Graduate School and Mayo Medical School, has been educating physician-scientists since 1986.
-In 2003, Mayo Clinic received funding as a Medical Scientist Training Program site from the National Institute of General Medical Sciences, National Institutes of Health.
+The MSTP, offered by Mayo Graduate School and Mayo Medical School, has been educating physician-scientists since 1986.
+In 2003, Mayo Clinic received funding as a Medical Scientist Training Program site from the National Institute of General Medical Sciences, part of the National Institutes of Health.

-Regarded worldwide as a premier academic medical center, Mayo Clinic has a 100-year history of contributing to the advancement of science and patient care.
+Regarded worldwide as a premier academic medical center, Mayo Clinic has a 150-year history of contributing to the advancement of science and patient care.
 There are 2,000 scientist and physician faculty readily available to you across Mayo's three campuses.
-Research resources here are unparalleled.
+Research resources at Mayo are unparalleled.

-With more than 500,000 patients each year and medical records and/or tissue specimens from over 6 million patients, Mayo provides the opportunity to access a wealth of clinical material for your research.
+With more than 500,000 patients each year and medical records and/or tissue specimens from more than 6 million patients, Mayo Clinic provides the opportunity to access a wealth of clinical material for your research.
 These factors create a remarkable environment in which to pursue your M.D.-Ph.D.

-Students may choose one of the following research programs:
+Students may choose one of these research programs: